Phil Barker (partner)

 grainne@ardcairnassociates.com

 Simon has been involved with Cetis since 2002, initially through the Centre for Recording Achievement, in the area of learner-focused technology and interoperability.
 His book book on Electronic Portfolios is openly available on his own site.
 European work on Learning Mobility Achievement Information resulted in co-authoring EN 15981, “EuroLMAI”, which relates to the UK HEAR, and prefigures better records of learner skills and competences.
 He then contributed internationally and led European work on standardizing the interoperable representation of skills and competence structures – the InLOC project.
-He has a particular interests in consensus management and the development of collaboration skills, and is centrally involved in the running of Cetis LLP.
+He has a particular interests in consensus management and the development of collaboration skills.

 Simon Whittemore (associate)